Implementing our Own Hash Table with Separate Chaining in Java

-- Just like remove steps till traversal and adding and two cases (addition at head spot or non-head spot) remain the same.
+- Just like removing steps till traversal and adding and two cases (addition at head spot or non-head spot) remain the same.

 - Towards the end, if the load factor is greater than 0.7

-Java does in its own implementation of Hash Table uses Binary Search Tree if linked list corresponding to a particular bucket tend to get too long.
+Java does in its own implementation of Hash Table uses Binary Search Tree if linked list corresponding to a particular bucket tends to get too long.